 You train.
 And one method of training stands head and shoulders above the rest - learning by doing, whether in-person, live in a virtual classroom, or in an asynchronous simulation.
 Confucius said it best - “I hear and I forget.
 I see and I remember.
 I do and I understand.”

 First, business acumen training has to be engaging and energizing enough to overcome the “oh no” factor typically associated with any training that is “financial.”
 Making it palatable to possibly reluctant learners and maximizing participant engagement is key.
-You can achieve this both in-person and virtually.
+You can achieve this in-person, virtually and through gamified simulations.

 Second, it can’t overwhelm and frustrate learners by going beyond the needs of the audience.
 Three days of training around financial terms and statements, for example, is generally not necessary for those who aren’t in finance jobs.
 Having flexible offerings is key depending on the audience.
 Some audiences may prefer a full day, while others may do better with half.
 Others may want a self-paced environment.
 Flexibility is key.

 Since the focus of business acumen training for managers is, of necessity, at a higher level than most skill-based development, relevance also is essential.
 It’s not just about learning specific skills, but about driving insights about the enterprise as a whole.
 Can the learners take the experience and apply it directly and immediately to their role in strengthening the financial performance of the company?

 Finally, it needs to be memorable.
 The knowledge gained from more interactive learning experiences far supasses that of traditional, lecture-based training because it’s sticky.
 According to some estimates, employees retain 75% of what they learn when they practice while learning.
 Creating a gamified, built-in practice environment is key to walking away feeling confident to apply your learnings to your job.